activetigger/activetigger/README.md

 sudo apt-get install libpq-dev
 ```

-#### Temporary: some models (ModernBERT) need unpublished versions of Huggingface Transformers

-The requirements contain the clone of the repository.

 ### Install the React frontend

 The frontend is written in React/Typescript.
 To run the dev version and to build the app, you need first to install node.js and npm (version > 20).